JeremyLikness/wasm-trees/README.md

 Two helper scripts, one for Windows and one for Bash environments, are included.
 They use a pre-configured Docker file to compile the WebAssembly.
 They are intended to be run from the `src` directory and will copy the generated assets into `web`.

 The generated `trees.js` and `trees.wasm` are included in `dist` case you want to get up and running quickly; simply copy them into the `web` directory to get started.

+🔗 Read the related article: [Play the Chaos Game to Understand WebAssembly Memory Management](https://blog.jeremylikness.com/play-the-chaos-game-to-understand-webassembly-memory-management-5feaa7553a5)